luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

 <img src="/assets/mnist-tsne-1.png" style="max-width:600px;" />

 This is already a significant improvement over the PCA visualisation we used earlier.
 We can see that the digits are very clearly clustered in their own little group.
+If we would now use a clustering algorithm to pick out the seperate clusters we could probably quite accurately assign new points to a label.

-lets use a recommended dimensionality reduction before applying t-sne. we'll try both pca and svd, we'll start with svd and reduce the number of dimensions to the recommended 50.
+We'll now take the recommandations to heart and actually reduce the number of dimensions before feeding the data into the t-SNE algorithm.
+For this we'll use another dimensionality reduction technique named SVD.
+Using both PCA and SVD we'll reduce the number of dimensions to 50.

 ~~~python
 from sklearn.decomposition import TruncatedSVD